Kerr, Faraday, and Magnetoelectric Effects in MnBi$_2$Te$_4$ Thin Films: Introduction

-\textit{Introduction---} Three-dimensional topological insulators (TIs) \cite{Hasan2010,Qi2011} have protected surface states with Dirac band-crossings located at time-reversal invariant two-dimensional momenta and characteristic topological magneto-electric (TME) response \cite{Qi2008,Wang2015,Morimoto2015} properties.
-The TME effect occurs only when the Dirac cones are gapped by introducing magnetic dopants at the surface or by using magnetic TIs like MnBi$_2$Te$_4$, and has been proven to be difficult to measure directly.
-Partly for this reason there has been interest\cite{Tse2011,Tse2010a,Tse2010b,Wu_Exp_2016,Dziom2017,Armitage_RMP_2018,Armitage_2019,he2022topological,Molenkamp_2022,Ahn_2022} in using magneto-optical Kerr or Faraday effects as a proxy for magnetization.
-In this Letter we point out that both the Kerr and the Faraday responses to an electric field in magnetic TI thin films differ qualitatively from the magnetization response.
-We illustrate the difference using a simplified coupled Dirac-cone model\cite{Lei2020} of the magnetic TI MnBi$_2$Te$_4$.
+Three-dimensional topological insulators (TIs) \cite{Hasan2010,Qi2011} have protected surface states with Dirac band-crossings located at time-reversal invariant two-dimensional momenta and characteristic topological magneto-electric (TME) response\cite{Qi2008,Essin2009,Essin2010,Nomura2011,Wang2015,Morimoto2015} properties.
+The TME effect occurs only when the Dirac cones are gapped by introducing magnetic dopants at the surface or by using magnetic TIs like MnBi$_2$Te$_4$, and has been proven to be difficult to measure directly\cite{Fijalkowski2021,Chen_2023}.
+In the thin-film limit Kerr and Faraday's optical response coefficients and orbital magnetization, all of which require broken time-reversal symmetry, are closely related quantities that are normally present or absent together.
+Partly for this reason there has been interest \cite{Tse2011,Tse2010a,Tse2010b,Wu_Exp_2016,Dziom2017,Armitage_RMP_2018,Armitage_2019,he2022topological,Molenkamp_2022,Ahn_2022,Ghosh_2023} in using magneto-optical Kerr or Faraday effects as a proxy for magnetization since Kerr and Faraday effect measurements are routinely used as a proxy for magnetization measurements.

-In the thin-film limit Kerr and Faraday optical response coefficients and orbital magnetization are closely related quantities that are normally present or absent together.
-All three quantities require broken time reversal symmetry.
-The Kerr and Faraday effects are easily measured \cite{Fu2007,Brune2011,Kozlov2014,Xu_2014,Yoshimi_2015} when external fields are applied or the magnetization orientations on top and bottom surfaces are parallel, in which case the device Hall conductivity is quantized \cite{Yu2010,Liu2008,Chang2013} at a non-zero value and the magnetization is non-zero even in the absence of an electric field.
-One of this cases is MnBi$_2$Te$_4$ films with an odd number of septuple layers $N$ in which the surface magnetizations are parallel.
-Our interest here is the magnetization response to electric field in films with an even number of septuple layers, which is quantized.
+The Kerr and Faraday effects of TIs are easily measured \cite{Fu2007,Brune2011,Kozlov2014,Xu_2014,Yoshimi_2015} when external fields are applied or the magnetization orientations on top and bottom surfaces are parallel, in which case the device Hall conductivity is quantized \cite{Yu2010,Liu2008,Chang2013} at a non-zero value and the magnetization is non-zero even in the absence of an electric field.
+MnBi$_2$Te$_4$ films with an odd number of septuple layers $N$ in which the surface magnetizations are parallel provide one example of this quantum Hall case.
+In this article, we exclude the quantum Hall devices from consideration and focus on the case of even $N$ magnetic topological insulators (and on even layer MnBi$_2$Te$_4$ in particular) instead of surface magnetized non-magnetic TIs since these seem at present to have more reproducible magnetic properties, although our conclusions apply to both cases.